 Myalept may worsen symptoms caused by certain problems in your immune system (autoimmune disorder).
 Ask your doctor about what symptoms you should watch for that may require further testing.

 This is the most important information about Myalept.
-For more detailed information, Please see the Medication Guide, Instructions for Use and full Prescribing Information including Box Warning.
+For more detailed information, please see the patient Medication Guide and full Prescribing Information including Boxed Warning.